Tux/Text-CSV_XS/doc/CSV_XS.md

 This method resets some object properties,  as it is supposed to be invoked only once per file or stream.
-It will leave attributes `column_names` and `bound_columns` alone of setting column names is disabled.
+It will leave attributes `column_names` and `bound_columns` alone if setting column names is disabled.
 Reading headers on previously process objects might fail on perl-5.8.0 and older.

 Assuming that the file opened for parsing has a header, and the header does